MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-entry-properties.md

 ---
 # Map Style Sheet Entry Properties

-The properties that are grouped and listed below can be set on [entries](map-style-sheet-entries.md) in a [map style sheet](map-style-sheets.md) to customize the appearance of a Microsoft map.
+The properties that are grouped and listed below can be set on [entries](map-style-sheet-entries.md) in a [map style sheet](map-style-sheets.md) to customize the appearance of a map in various [Microsoft map controls](map-style-sheet-support.md).

 Map style sheets can be created interactively using the [Map Style Sheet Editor application](https://www.microsoft.com/store/productId/9NBHTCJT72FT).